 PORK NOW AVAILABLE!

-We also take orders for wholes or halves for October, 2023 delivery.
-Click here for more information about ordering a whole or a half.
+We also take orders for wholes or halves!
+We are done processing for the year, but you can reserve your pig for fall, 2024.
+Call us for more information about ordering a whole or a half.
 In June we also sell feeder pigs and registered breeding stock.
 Call us to find out more!

 By buying this meat, you are helping fund our efforts to rebuild this threatened breed of pigs.
 Only the best animals go on to renew the breed, while the others live a happy life with one bad day; their rich, highly flavored meat nourishes us.
 Our pigs are pastured and given a supplement of 100% certified organic grain.
 Read on about how the pigs are an essential part of our farm's ecological sustainability!